Renée Vivien

 Renée Vivien (born Pauline Mary Tarn; 11 June 1877 – 18 November 1909) was a British poet who wrote in the French language.
 A high-profile lesbian writer in Paris during the Belle Époque era, she is widely considered to be one of the first noteworthy lesbian poets of the twentieth century.
 Her work has recently received more attention due to a revival of interest in Sapphic verse.
 Many of her poems are autobiographical, pertaining mostly to Baudelarian themes of extreme romanticism and frequent despair.
 Apart from poetry, she wrote several works of prose, including L'Etre Double (inspired by Coleridge's Christabel), and an unfinished biography of Anne Boleyn, which was published posthumously.
 She has also been the subject of multiple biographies, most notably those by Jean-Paul Goujon, André Germain, and Yves-Gerard Le Dantec.
+A novel based on her life was written by the Catalan poet Maria Mercè Marçal in 1994, and translated into English in 2020 as The Passion according to Renée Vivien.

 Biography

 Early life

 Renée Vivien was born Pauline Mary Tarn in London, England to John Tarn, a British farmer who had become wealthy through property investments, and an American mother, Mary Gilett Bennett.
 Pauline attended the Belsize College in Hampstead, London, where, in 1883, she was awarded a silver medal by the Alliance française for her study of French.
 While she was attending school in Paris, her father died in 1886.
 Upon his death, Pauline returned to London to receive her inheritance from him.
 Purportedly, Pauline's mother attempted to declare her legally insane so that she could have her husband's inheritance money instead.
 The plot failed, and Pauline was taken away from her mother to live as a ward of the court until she came of age.
 In 1899, after she turned 21, Pauline returned to France with the inheritance money.
 It is around this time that she began to go by the name of Renée Vivien.